Protesting the G20 | Pictures | Reuters

 German riot police stand guard during a demonstration.
 REUTERS/Fabrizio Bensch

-German riot police officers walk past a fire in front of the Rote Flora building in the alternative Hamburg Schanze district following clashes with anti-G20 protesters.
-REUTERS/Kai Pfaffenbach

-German riot police confront protesters during a demonstration at the G20 summit.
+A German riot police officer inspects a car burned inside from a protester's flare.
 REUTERS/Hannibal Hanschke

 German riot police use water cannons against protesters during the demonstrations.
 REUTERS/Fabrizio Bensch